meltedtuna/CitySafeSense/README.md

-CitySafeSense — Edge AI for Urban Safety
+CitySafeSense — Edge AI for Urban Safety | PROOF OF CONCEPT

 A privacy-preserving, real-time sensor analytics platform for detecting risky mobility patterns in urban hotspots.